dilloncooper15/mssql-docker/README.md

 2. `create_env_file <INSERT PASSWORD HERE>`

-# Creating the database within a Docker container
+# Running MS SQL Server image from local build
 To create and run the database image inside of a Docker container, confirm you have Docker already installed on your computer and port `8080` is not already allocated to another program.
-Then, run the following command: `docker-compose down && docker-compose up -d;`
+Then, run the following command: `docker-compose -f docker-compose.prod.yml up -d --build;;`

-# Running published image locally
+# Running MS SQL Server image from remote repository image
-Please note, if you have a `build` step in your `Dockerfile`, and you wish to consume an image from a repository (i.e. Docker Hub or GitLab Registry), you will have to have the image pulled already or, if you do not have it pulled down already, simply perform a `docker pull <INSERT DOCKER IMAGE FROM REPOSITORY HERE>` before executing `docker-compose up`.
-If you do not have the image pulled down before running `docker-compose up`, the build stage, within your `docker-compose.yml`, will take precedence, resulting in an image being created from your local `Dockerfile` and not the remote image.
+Please note, `docker-compose.yml` will build the latest image pushed to the GitLab Repository.
+If you want to target a specific build, simply change the image's value.
-1. `docker run -d -p 1433:1433 -p 8080:8080 --name <INSERT DESIRED CONTAINER NAME> <INSERT DOCKER IMAGE FROM REPOSITORY HERE>;`
+1. `docker-compose up -d --build;`
 2. `docker exec -it <INSERT DESIRED CONTAINER NAME> bash`
 3. `sqlcmd -S localhost -U sa -P <INSERT PASSWORD SET IN .env FILE>`
 4.